We are incredibly proud of the Flex Trainee scheme! This page covers everything you need to know about our scheme and its application process.

 Flex TraineeFlex Talent Development

-Who is this route for?Anyone who meets our social mobility criteria with a 2:1 UK qualifying law degree.Anyone who meets our social mobility criteria and already works as a paralegal within an in-house team, who will sponsor your entry to the programme.
+Who is this route for?Anyone who meets our social mobility criteria with a 2:1 UK qualifying law degree.Anyone who meets our social mobility criteria and already works as a paralegal within an in-house team, who will sponsor your entry to the programme and is happy to contact Flex to arrange a chat.

 What are the work / study requirements?Depending on your qualifications upon entering the programme, you will either complete SQE1 in your first year or work full-time during the first year before taking SQE2 in the second.
 You will have half a day of study leave per week during term time.Depending on your qualifications upon entering the programme, you will either complete SQE1 in your first year or work full-time during the first year before taking SQE2 in the second.
 You will have half a day of study leave per week during term time.